 Traveling to Zagreb Croatia

 Zagreb is very well connected and can be reached by bus, plane, car, even by train.

 Zagreb International Airport is the main airport in Croatia.
 It connects the country with almost all bigger European cities Paris, Frankfurt, Rome, London, Istanbul, Munich, Zurich, Vienna, Brussels, Barcelona, Moscow, Athens as well as Doha and Dubai.

-The Airport is situated 12 kilometers from the city center and you can get to town by taxi (the price is around 150 kuna or 20 euro – make sure to ask for the price before you sit in the taxi) or with the Airport’s bus which drives to the main bus station.
+The Airport is situated 12 kilometers from the city center and you can get to town by taxi (the price is around 150 kuna or 20 euro – make sure to ask for the price before you sit in the taxi) or with the Airport’s shuttle which drives to the main bus station.
 The price of a one-way ticket is 30 kuna (around 4 euro) and the ride lasts 30 minutes.
-From the main bus station you can catch the tram (number 6) for the city center (the distance is five tram stations).
+From the main bus station, you can catch the tram (number 6) to the city center (the distance is five tram stations).

-Zagreb bus station is situated only five tram station from the center of the city or 20 minutes by foot.
+Zagreb bus station is situated only five tram stations from the center of the city or 20 minutes on foot.
 You can buy a ticket online and if you are going from Zagreb to any other city in Croatia the connections are really good.

 Some of the international cities which are connected by bus with Zagreb are Vienna, Ausburg, Berlin, Bern, Brno, Duesseldorf, Florence, Venice, Verona, Frankfurt, Halmstad, Köln, Ljubljana, Milano, Maribor, München, Uppsala, Zürich…